psteichen/clusil-website/_events/wg-bcms-session-10.md

 What do you understood under an effective incident and crisis management process?

-* *How to facilitate the co-ordinated and rapid reaction to an incident or disaster in a controlled and effective manner?
+* -How to facilitate the co-ordinated and rapid reaction to an incident or disaster in a controlled and effective manner?
-* *How to ensure that the affected services, processes and resources are resumed within the associated recovery time objective?
+* -How to ensure that the affected services, processes and resources are resumed within the associated recovery time objective?
-* *How to integrate also decision taking on non-mission critical activities under the crisis management process?
+* -How to integrate also decision taking on non-mission critical activities under the crisis management process?
-* *And as usual
+* -And as usual
-  * -How can people be “programmed” to support?
+  * +How can people be “programmed” to support?
-  * -How can we influence behavior & interest?
+  * +How can we influence behavior & interest?

 ##### When: